Agreement made this 25 day of June, 2002 between The City University of New York and The Professional Staff Congress/CUNY.

 For titles listed above that do not have a seven-year step, the percentage increases specified in the settlement agreement will be applied to the maximum salary in the salary range for the title.

-Under a five-year pilot program from the 2016-17 academic year through the 2021-22 academic year, the Chancellor or his/her designee shall be entitled to recommend annually the appointment of up to 10 instructional staff employees in the titles referenced in Appendix C at a salary above base, not to exceed 50 appointments University-wide at any one time.
+Under a pilot program from the 2016-17 academic year through the end of the 2023-24 academic year, the Chancellor or his/her designee shall be entitled to recommend annually the appointment of up to 10 instructional staff employees in the titles referenced in Appendix C at a salary above base, not to exceed 50 appointments University-wide at any one time.
 The Chancellor or his/her designee shall convene an ad hoc committee from the relevant department/unit situated within the college where the faculty member will be appointed to review the salary recommendation.
 The ad hoc committee’s recommendation shall be forwarded to the University-wide Provost for review.
 These appointments shall not be subject to the limits on salary above base included in Appendix C.